abrasive/shairport/README.md

 If you wish to build and install the latest version of Shairport Sync on Debian, Ubuntu, Fedora or Arch platforms, please continue to follow these instructions.
 When the program has been compiled and installed, refer to the section on Configuring Shairport Sync that follows.
 To build Shairport Sync from sources on FreeBSD please refer to [FREEBSD.md](https://github.com/mikebrady/shairport-sync/blob/master/FREEBSD.md).

-**Remove Old Versions Of Shairport Sync**
+**Remove Old Versions of Shairport Sync and its Startup Scripts**

 You should check to see if `shairport-sync` is already installed – you can use the command `$ which shairport-sync` to find where it is located, if installed.
 If it is installed you should delete it – you may need superuser privileges.
 After deleting, check again in case further copies are installed elsewhere.

-You should also remove the file `/etc/systemd/system/shairport-sync.service` if it exists.
+You should also remove the initialisation script files `/etc/systemd/system/shairport-sync.service` and `/etc/init.d/shairport-sync` if they exist – new ones will be installed in necessary.

 **Determine The Configuration Needed**